andrewbtran/Spring-2017/class/class6.md

 * How one Washington Post reporter uses pen and paper to make his tracking of Trump get noticed [[Nieman Lab](http://www.niemanlab.org/2016/09/how-one-washington-post-reporter-uses-pen-and-paper-to-make-his-tracking-of-trump-get-noticed/)]

+* 990 people were shot and killed by police this year [[Washington Post](https://www.washingtonpost.com/graphics/national/police-shootings-year-end/)]

+* Fatal Force: A database of all fatal shootings nationwide by police officers [[Washington Post](https://www.washingtonpost.com/policeshootings/)]

 #### Homework

 |Type|Where|Details|